-Biotricity : to Attend 34th Annual Roth Conference March 13th-15th | MarketScreener
+Biotricity : to attend 34th annual Roth Conference March 13th-15th | MarketScreener

-Biotricity now taking preorders for Biotres, an FDA-cleared, wireless, wearable cardiac arrhythmia monitoring device

-REDWOOD CITY, CA / ACCESSWIRE / March 4, 2022 / Biotricity, Inc. (NASDAQ:BTCY) ("Biotricity" or the "Company"), a medical diagnostic and consumer healthcare technology company, today announced that it will attend the 34th Annual Roth Conference, being held on March 13-15, 2022 at The Ritz Carlton, Laguna Niguel in Dana Point, California.
+REDWOOD CITY, Calif., Mar 04, 2022 (ACCESSWIRE) - Biotricity Inc. (NASDAQ:BTCY) ("Biotricity" or the "Company"), a medical diagnostic and consumer healthcare technology company, today announced that it will attend the 34th Annual Roth Conference, being held on March 13-15, 2022 at The Ritz Carlton, Laguna Niguel in Dana Point, California.

 The conference is one of the largest in the nation for small-cap companies.
 This year, the event will consist of 1-on-1 meetings and select analyst fireside chats.
 You can follow Biotricity's Roth webcast at https://wsw.com/webcast/roth43/btcy/1832776.